Skip to content

 3. Determine your metrics

 A core concept in IT service management is continuous improvement.
 You need good data to improve.
-Consider what metrics you will want to measure while building your user experience paths.
+Consider the metrics you want to measure while building your user experience paths.
 Will the data collected provide meaningful metrics?
 Will those individual metrics inform your overall ITSM strategy?

 Self-service portals are an essential business tool

 They’re no longer a “nice to have” component of your service program.
-On the contrary, ITSM self-service portals are fast becoming a crucial requirement for businesses of all sizes.
+On the contrary, ITSM self-service portals are fast becoming crucial for businesses of all sizes.

 As IT converges with other business operations and user expectations shift increasingly towards always-available self-service options, an effective self-service portal is a valuable must-have tool for managing your most important workflows.